Sparse Black-box Video Attack with Reinforcement Learning: Introduction

-To this end, we present a sparse black-box video attack method with Reinforcement Learning (RL) in this paper.
-Specifically, the environment in RL is set as the threat models, and the agent in RL plays the role of frame selecting and video attacking simultaneously.
-By continuously querying the threat models and receiving the feedback of predicted probabilities (reward), the agent adjusts its frame selection strategy and performs attacks (action).
+To this end, we present a Sparse black-box Video Attack (SVA) method with Reinforcement Learning (RL) in this paper.
+Specifically, the environment in RL is set as the recognition model, and the agent in RL plays the role of frame selecting.
+By continuously querying the recognition models and receiving the feedback of predicted probabilities (rewards), the agent adjusts its frame selection strategy and performs attacks (actions).
 Step by step, the optimal key frames are selected and the smallest adversarial perturbations are achieved.

-Formally, for the agent, we use an LSTM-based network to measure the importance of each frame.
-Combined with Bernoulli, the adaptive key frames are selected.
-To perform the black-box attacks, the Natural Evolution Strategy (NES) \cite{ilyas2018black-box} is utilized to estimate the gradient from the threat models, and then the adversarial videos are generated based on these gradients.
-For the reward, we design two kinds of functions, the one comes from the video itself.
+Technically, for the agent, we use an LSTM-based network \cite{hochreiter1997long} to measure the importance of each frame.
+After obtaining the importance degree $p_t$ of each frame $t$ in the video, Bernoulli sampling is used to determine whether the frames are critical or not.
+To perform the black-box attacks, the Natural Evolution Strategy (NES) \cite{wierstra2014natural,ilyas2018black} is utilized to estimate the gradient from the recognition models, and then the adversarial videos are generated based on these gradients.
+For the reward, we design two kinds of functions, the first one comes from the video itself.
 For example, the frames with big action changes will have the high confidence to be the key frames.
-The other one comes from the feedback of attacking threat models.
+The other one comes from the feedback of attacking recognition models.
+The insight is that if the frames with tiny perturbations will lead to a big drop of predicted probability, these frames will have the high confidence to be the key frames.
 Figure \ref{fig:example} shows an adversarial video generated by our proposed method.
-The insight is that if the frames with tiny perturbations will lead to a big drop of predicted probability, these frames will have the high confidence to be the key frames.
 Figure \ref{fig:framework} overviews the proposed method.
-Our major contributions can be summarized as follows:
+Our major contributions can be summarized as follows: \begin{itemize} \item We are the first one to use reinforcement learning to attack video recognition models in the black-box setting.
+In contrast, previous works perform adversarial attacks on the reinforcement learning model itself, and thus our approach differs fundamentally from those works. \item A novel algorithm is designed for selecting key frames from a video when attacking video recognition models, which is based on two factors including the visual features of the video itself and the feedback given by the recognition model.
+Video attacking and key frame selecting are cooperated and guided by each other. \item Extensive experiments on two widely used video recognition models (LRCN and C3D) and two benchmark video datasets (UCF-101 and HMDB-51) show that the proposed method can significantly reduce the adversarial perturbations while only needing a few query times compared with the state-of-the-art video attacking methods.